 A recent report from the Framework Convention Alliance (FCA) highlighted places around the world that they’ll be paying close attention to this year.
 Many of these “hot spots” are places with on-going point of sale policy disputes or newly proposed point of sale policies.
 Though the policy environment and viable policy options vary from country to country, the impact of tobacco marketing is a global problem.
 Check out the progress on the “War in the Store” on the international front:

 - While Australia is dealing with challenges to its plain packaging law, the Republic of Ireland and the United Kingdom are considering passing plain packaging laws of their own.
-Read more about why plain packaging matters and other ways to restrict tobacco product availability, placement and packaging.
+Read more about why plain packaging matters and other ways to restrict tobacco product packaging.

 - Many countries are hoping to pass regulations that require pictorial health warnings, including Burkina Faso, Indonesia, Senegal, and South Africa.